arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

 Rather than DRY, make your code ETC: _Easier To Change_.

-This means using a _single source of truth_ for things that are conceptually the same: if you duplicate constants or business rules, they will become hard to change.
+This means using a _single source of truth_ for things that are conceptually the same, for example: duplicate constants, business rules or UI components.
+If you copy-paste them, they will become hard to change.

 ## Optimize reasonably